berzerk0/Probable-Wordlists/README.md

 ### To Potential Cloners and Master-Zip Downloaders - Rev 1.1 is here!
 Easy to clone!
 Instead of hundreds of smaller files, there are handful Mega.nz links to the Wordlists.
 Torrents in 1.2.
 The repository is no longer more than 20GB!
-The file contents are now less than 70MB, but there are old versions that make it still large.
-Working on that presently.
+Zip download of 5.6MB, Clone of 74.7MB.
+Clone will be reduced further after 1.2

 ![Probable Wordlists Logo](https://raw.githubusercontent.com/berzerk0/Probable-Wordlists/master/ProbableWordlistLogo.png)